Wednesday, August 31, 2016

 Someone on Facebook responded to a post I made concerning Colin Kaepernick and

-his decision to sit during the national anthem before NFL games with San Francisco 49ers:
+his decision to sit during the national anthem before NFL games with the San Francisco 49ers:

 "When it's all said and done, Kaepernick's protest will accomplish nothing."